garrrikkotua/garrrikkotua/README.md

 #### 👨‍💻 About me

  - Trying to make venture capital more data-driven
- - Former developer
+ - Developing data products
- - I love to code in Python 🐍 and JavaScript
+ - Coding in Python 🐍 and JavaScript (TypeScript)
  - Working on a maker's schedule 📆

 <!--